‘General Hospital’ Spoilers: Sonny Learns The Truth, Carly And Jax Get Close, And Elizabeth Fights For Franco

 General Hospital spoilers for the week of April 10 tease that things will be intense in Port Charles.
 Sam is investigating Julian’s supposed death and Nelle is trying to figure out how to patch things up with Michael.
 Carly and Sonny are not in a good place at this point, and Jax is back in town adding to the chaos.
 Hayden has told Finn that he’s on his own and GH teasers suggest that there will be action on many fronts as the week plays out.
 What else can viewers expect?

-Nelle was left reeling by Jax’s revelations about the kidney transplant situation and she had some thinking to do after Michael told her that some things couldn’t be fixed.
+Nelle was left reeling by Jax’s revelations about the kidney transplant situation, and she had some thinking to do after Michael told her that some things couldn’t be fixed.
 GH teasers from SheKnows Soaps reveal that she’ll finally come clean with Sonny, telling him that they never actually slept together.
 This news will certainly shake things up, but will it help Nelle’s situation or make it all the more chaotic?

 Sonny will be stunned by learning the truth about the supposed fling with Nelle and Soap Central indicates that this will shift his emotions from despair over losing his marriage to Carly to rage toward the woman at the center of the drama.
 Despite the truth finally being revealed to him, it sounds as if things will continue to be dramatic for Sonny and people shouldn’t expect a smooth or quick reunion with Carly.